Matbabs/PerformanceEvaluation/README.md

+# Introduction
+This repository is the result of our Performance Evaluation project (november-december 2020).
+Our team was composed of Volodia PAROL-GUARINO, Matisse BABONNEAU and Alexandre DUVIVIER

 # Goals
 The goal of the project is to evaluate the performances of different multithreading approaches.
 We are testing aspects such as :
 - Languages